Why is a weed hangover bad?

 - Limit your use.
 You might be more likely to experience a weed hangover if you over consume.
 Decide on an appropriate quantity before you use cannabis

 - Try low-THC marijuana.
-No one’s totally sure how THC affects weed hangover symptoms, but it’s worth trying low-THC strains to see if they help prevent morning-after symptoms.
+No one’s totally sure how THC affects cannabis hangover symptoms, but it’s worth trying low-THC strains to see if they help prevent morning-after symptoms.

 - Don’t mix it with other substances.
 The morning-after effects of weed might be more intense if you tend to smoke weed while also drinking alcohol or using other drugs.